saksham-42/Summer-Analytics-CAC-IITG/README.md

 1. Clone the repo.
 2. Open `Capstone_Proj.ipynb` in Google Colab.
 3. Upload the dataset and run all cells.
-4. Modify pricing parameters or vehicle/traffic weights as needed.
-5. Optional: Deploy with Pathway for live streaming.

 ## File Structure